jeremydeanlakey/lakey-finicity-python/README.md

 # Quickstart

-First, sign up for a free / test account at https://developer.finicity.com/ to get your partner-id, partner-secret, and app-key.
+First, sign up for a free/testing account at https://developer.finicity.com/ to get your partner-id, partner-secret, and app-key.

 Next, install the library: